emdragee/emily.drage/input/portfolio/documents/emilydrage.md

 You may have noticed the light dark mode theme switch on my website.
 This component was cleaverly designed by Adam Argyle.
 I replicated it by following the article he wrote "[Building a theme switch component](https://web.dev/articles/building/a-theme-switch-component)".

 Not only does this component include a smooth animation, but it also adapts to your device’s theme preferences.
-Change your device’s theme, and my website will change its theme.
-How cool is that?
+Change your device’s theme, and my website will change it's theme.
+How cool is that 😎?

 ![light nav](/assets/light-dark-switch-2.gif)